April Fool's Day, aka National Screw with Your Friends Day, is finally here.

 We all know some pretty dense and gullible people, so for these special characters, we have some special pranks.
 Fool these people into thinking that your phone is charging in the most absurd, unconventional methods possible.

-By using Fake Wind Charger for Android (APK here) and Techno Charger for iPhone, these daft individuals will believe that you're converting kinetic energy on your Android device, or give the appearance that your touch is charging your iPhone.
+By using Fake Wind Charger for Android (APK here) and Techno Charger for iPhone (sadly, this has been removed from the iOS App Store), these daft individuals will believe that you're converting kinetic energy on your Android device, or give the appearance that your touch is charging your iPhone.
 You can also select other methods, like shake, blow, or tap.